Brieskorn submanifolds, Local moves on knots, and knot products: Handle decompositions of Seifert hypersurfaces

 Take an embedded $(n+2)$-dimensional 2-handle whose core is $D^2$ and whose attaching part is embedded in $V$.
 Carry out a surgery on $V$ by using this 2-handle.
 (Note $n-1\neq1$.
 Note that we remove the interior of $S^1\x D^n$ from $V$ and add $D^2\x S^{n-1}$.)
 Then the 1-handle $h^1$ is eliminated and a new $(n-1)$-handle is obtained.
 (Note that the dual of an $(n-1)$-handle is a 2-handle not a 1-handle.)
 We eliminate the 1-handle $h^1$ and obtain a new $V$.
 Repeating this procedure, we eliminate all 1-handles.

 Take its dual handle decomposition.
-Since $V$ is connected, compact, and $B$ is connected, it also satisfies the condition $(*)$ (Of course we replace $B$ (resp. $T$) in the condition $(*)$ with $T$ (resp. $B$)).
+Since $V$ is connected, compact, and $B$ is connected, it also satisfies the condition $(*)$ (Of course we replace $B$ (respectively, $T$) in the condition $(*)$ with $T$ (respectively, $B$)).
 It has no $n$-handle.
 We can eliminate all 1-handles as above so that we do not obtain a new $n$-handle.

 Therefore the new $V$ has a handle decomposition such that the bottom is $B$, that the top is $T$, that it satisfies the condition $(*)$, and that it has no 1-handle, no $n$-handle.
 This completes the proof of Proposition \ref{abu34}. \bigbreak